-If you are a residential property owner experiencing financial hardship, regardless of age, you may be eligible for a credit/grant of the increase on your property tax account through the Property Tax Assistance Program.
+If you are a residential property owner experiencing financial hardship, regardless of age, you may be eligible for a credit/grant of the increase on your property tax account.

-- experience an increase in 2016 property taxes.
+- Experience an increase in 2017 property taxes.

 All information submitted for property tax assistance is handled in a confidential manner.
 Personal information is collected in accordance with Section 33(c) of the Freedom of Information and Protection of Privacy Act (FOIP).

-There is also a Seniors Property Tax Deferral Program available to eligible seniors experiencing financial hardship as a result of paying property taxes.
+The Alberta government also offers a Seniors Property Tax Deferral Program.
+It is available to eligible seniors experiencing financial hardship as a result of paying property taxes.